Natanaelff/development-challenge-three/README.md

 # Development challenge

-Medcloud's challenge for the integration analyst and developer positions.
+Medcloud's challenge for iOS/Android developer positions.

 ## Problem:
 I went to the market and brought eggs, milk, flour and meat.